ems-project/EMSCommonBundle/doc/storages.md

 ```

 ### HTTP
-The will instantiate an HTTP service to read/save assets, typically an elasticms.
+They will instantiate an HTTP service to read/save assets, typically an elasticms.
  - `type` (mandatory): `"html"`
  - `base-url` (mandatory): The base url (with scheme, protocol, ...) of your service i.e. `http://my-website.eu/admin`
  - `get-url` (optional): the relative url where to get asset by with a file's hash.
 Default value `/public/file/`